-As an art director in the ad and magazine world, I met some brilliant photographers who inspired me to improve my photography and photo retouching skills, which became my primary source of income.
-A magazine editor friend urged me to try writing, but I thought she was crazy since English is my second language.
-Still, I followed her advice and enrolled in every creative writing class I could afford.
+As an art director in the ad and magazine world, I met a magazine editor who read an essay I wrote and urged me to try writing.
+I thought she was crazy since English is my second language, but I followed her advice and enrolled in every creative writing class I could afford.

 Life took many turns, leading me to work as a para-educator at a K-12 special education school, teaching technology and social skills to children who reminded me of my younger self.
 I loved it so much that I returned to school, earning a B.A. in English Literature from Grand Canyon University.
 The plan was to go all-in on academia toward a PhD, but COVID had other ideas.